Kassa20/Portfolio-website/README.md

-This is a personal website i've developed using HTML/CSS/JS.
+This is a personal website I've developed using HTML/CSS/JS.
 Check it out: https://yohankass.netlify.app/